 You will be asked for contact details, as the local authority may wish to contact you for further details.
 It is important to remember to include any information that could help the local authority in finding the culprit – for example, this might include a car registration number.

-Further information on How to make an environmental complaint
+More infomation on how to make an environmental complaint.